Costel Pantilimon: Politehnica Timișoara

 Initially, Pantilimon was Timișoara's second-choice goalkeeper, behind Marius Popa.
 In May 2008, however, the owner of the club, Marian Iancu, transferred Popa to the second team, and Pantilimon took the pole position.
 He made his debut in the Romanian Liga 1 against Dinamo București, in March 2007.

 In a match against Ceahlăul on 17 October 2009, Pantilimon captained the team for the first time, since Dan Alexa, Gigel Bucur and Arman Karamyan and his brother Artavazd were all on the bench.

-Pantilimon was part of the Timișoara team that defeated UEFA Cup winners Shakhtar Donetsk in the qualifying rounds of the 2009–10 Champions League campaign.
+Pantilimon was part of the Timișoara team that defeated UEFA Cup winners Shakhtar Donetsk in the qualifying rounds of the 2009–10 UEFA Champions League campaign.
 He played all 90 minutes of each leg.